WallaceRao/ios_plant_recognition/README.md

 This is an IOS application used to recognise plant via google API.

-NOTE: I know the code is NOT readable, because I borrowed one mac book for developing this app and I had to return it in one week, so I did not consider much about code rule or naming rule.....
+NOTE: I know the code is NOT readable, because I borrowed one mac book for developing this app and I had to finish coding quickly, so I did not consider much about code rule or naming rule.....
 All I considered is efficiency.

 In fact google Vision API could identify any objects in an image, so you are not limited to analyse plant images.